smcgdub/Discover-Ireland-MS2-Project/testing.md

 **IMPROVE PERFORMANCE OF THE MAPS.JS FILES**

 * To help with site load times i have used the website [JavaScript Minifier](https://javascript-minifier.com/).
 This site allows you to enter your original JavaScript code into it and the site will then minify it.
-I have then inserted the minified code into each of the cities maps-(city).js file

-**The original JavaScript code for each map file can still be viewed it is stored in:**
+* **The original JavaScript code for each map file can still be viewed as it is stored in the original code folder.
+The files are:**<br>

-original-code-maps-dublin.js <br>
-original-code-maps-cork.js <br>
-original-code-maps-galway.js
+1. original-code-maps-dublin.js<br>
+2. original-code-maps-cork.js<br>
+3. original-code-maps-galway.js<br>

+>